How to get rid of fleas on kittens

-Rince well.
-Dry your kitten well so he doesn't get cold.
+Rinse well.
+Dry your kitten so he doesn't get cold.
 Once dry check him again with the flea comb and put him in a separate clean box with clean bedding.

 If there are more than one kitten, do each kitten and only put them together when they are clean.
 Keep the clean and dirty kittens separate.